'Domain not registered' warning notice within the control panel

 Although this may sound alarm bells, it doesn’t always mean the domain is not registered.

-If you have created a hosting package using a domain reference, and the domain name is not registered, this acts as a polite reminder that the live domain will not be accessible via the web but will remain accessible via the hosting package's temporary URL
+Suppose you have created a hosting package using a domain reference, and the domain name is not registered.
+In that case, this is a polite reminder that the live domain will not be accessible via the web but will remain accessible via the hosting package's temporary URL

-You can confirm whether the domain name has been registered using a Whois lookup tool.
+You can use a Whois lookup tool to confirm whether the domain name has been registered.

-If the domain name has been registered, there are a few more things to check:
+If the domain name has been registered and the domain name is using our nameservers, there are a few more things to check:

-• If the domain name is using third party nameservers this will result in the warning notice being prompted within the control panel.
+• If the domain name uses third-party nameservers, the warning notice will be prompted within the control panel.